-Python: cv2.magnitude(x, y[, magnitude]) $\rightarrow$ magnitude x - Floating-point array of x-coordinates of the vectors.
+Python: $cv2.magnitude(x, y[, magnitude]) \rightarrow magnitude$ x - Floating-point array of x-coordinates of the vectors.

-y - Floating-point array of y-coordinates of the vectors.
-It must have the same size as x.
+\mathbf{y} - Floating-point array of y-coordinates of the vectors.
+It must have the same size as x .

-dst - Destination array of the same size and type as x.
+magnitude - Destination array of the same size and type as x .